The Best Fruit Lover Destination in Africa – Uganda-The Tropical Fruit Basket of Africa

 I think it has a flavor and texture that simply unique to Jackfruit and there is no real comparison.
 You simply have to try it – it is not often available in restaurants here, however many Ugandans consume it at home and hopefully during your time here you have the opportunity to taste some Jackfruit in Uganda.
 Don’t miss the chance to taste the unique fruit found here in the Pearl of Africa.

-Uganda-The Tropical Fruit Basket of Africa – You can now see why Uganda is the place for tropical fruit.
+African Travelers will find that Uganda-The Tropical Fruit Basket of Africa – is the place for tropical fruit.
 Besides tropical fruit that is grown here – apples are now also being produced here in south-western Uganda producing two crops per year in the Kabale area, also a strain of tropical apples has been imported and is being grown in the Wakiso District near Kampala.
 Valencia Oranges are now being grown in the Northern area of Uganda and even grapes in the Mbarara area of Uganda and in Bushenyi and Nebbi areas of the Pearl of Africa.

 Uganda-The Tropical Fruit Basket of Africa – enjoy some of our Tropical Fruits in the Pearl of Africa while visiting here.